Ħal Saflieni Hypogeum: Structure

 The Hypogeum is constructed entirely underground and consists of three superimposed levels hewn into soft globigerina limestone, with its halls and chambers interconnected through a labyrinthine series of steps, lintels and doorways.
 The upper level is thought to have been occupied first, with the middle and lower levels expanded and excavated later.
 Some of the middle chambers appear to share stylistic characteristics with the contemporaneous Megalithic Temples found across Malta.

 Upper level

-The first level is only one meter below the surface, and it is very different from tombs hidden in Malta, near Rabat.
+The first level is only one metre below the surface, and it is very different from tombs hidden in Malta, near Rabat.
 Some rooms are natural caves which were later extended.
 This level contains many rooms, some of which were used for burial.

 Middle level

 The second level is a later expansion, with the rock hoisted up to the surface by Cyclopean rigging.
 This level features several noted rooms: